Deepak42074/Sky130-RTL-Design-And-Synthesis-Using-Verilog/README.md

 	* Retiming
 	* Sequential Logic cloning(Floorplan aware synthesis)
 ### 4.3.1 Sequential Constant Propagation
-1. lets take an exmaple to understand this optimization technique aa per below image:
+1. lets take an example to understand this optimization technique aa per below image:
 ![](DAY_3/Sequential_Constant_propagation_opt.png)

 We can see that the output Y will always be at '1' irrespective of CLK, reset, A , Q because of sequential constant.